Dark Elf Names: 330+ Drow, Male, Female & D&D Ideas

 Origins and the Great Descent

 The history of the drow begins with the Crown Wars, a series of devastating conflicts that tore apart ancient elven civilization.
 When the dark elves followed the goddess Araushnee (who would become Lolth) in her rebellion against Corellon Larethian, they were cursed and cast out.
 Their transformation echoes the dark origins of demon naming traditions in fantasy, where fallen beings forge new identities in exile.
 Their skin darkened to ebony, their eyes became sensitive to sunlight, and they were driven into the depths of the earth.
-This exile transformed them fundamentally—where once they had been proud surface elves, they became something entirely new, shaped by centuries in the hostile environment of the Underdark.
+This exile changed them.
+Where once they had been proud surface elves, they became something new, shaped by centuries in the hostile environment of the Underdark.
 The constant threats from mind flayers, beholders, and countless other terrors forged them into pragmatic survivors who value power above all else.
 This origin story explains their obsession with regaining lost glory and their contempt for surface elves who, in their view, abandoned them to darkness.

 The Matriarchy: Power Through Spider Queen's Grace

-- 1
+1

 Drizzt Do'Urden